Barmera

 Barmera has a typical household mix, with a fairly typical median household size

-Family households constitute 68.8% of all households, including 23.7% couples with children, 33.0% couples without children, and 11.2% single parent families.
-Non-family households comprise the remaining 31.2%, with lone person households at 29.1% and group households making up 2.1% of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of South Africa.
+Family households account for 68.8% of all households, including 23.7% couples with children, 33.0% couples without children, and 11.2% single parent families.
+Non-family households constitute the remaining 31.2%, with lone person households at 29.1% and group households comprising 2.1%.
+The median household size is 2.3 people, aligning with the Rest of SA average.

 Frequently Asked Questions - Households